haveyoudebuggedit/terraform-provider-ovirt/docs/index.md

 # oVirt-ng provider

 The oVirt-ng provider interacts with the oVirt Engine / RHV Manager API.
+The provider can be initialized in two modes:

+1. By setting the `url`, `username`, `password`, and at least one of the `tls_` options.
+2. By setting `mock = true`.
+In this mode the provider will perform everything in-memory.
+In this mode the provider will drop all changes from memory once it is finished.
+This is mainly intended for testing and should not be used in production.

 ## Example Usage